bsenftner/miniCMS/README.md

 - Duel local and prod docker compose setups
   - FastAPI, Postgresql, SQLAlchemy, Pydantic, Databases
 - User accounts
-  - roles (admin, staff, per-Project)
+  - Roles (admin, staff, per-Project)
+    - Basically operate as permissions; having a project role indicates project membership and access
-  - email verification
+  - Email verification
+    - Until email verification, user account cannot do much, locked out of projects, which is almost everything
   - Settings page for account mgmnt
-    - password and email change
+    - Password and email change
-    - admins get a few more settings:
+    - Admins get a few more settings:
+      - Enable/disable public registration to website
       - Generate and download a site database backup
-      - Review site users, their account settings, projects and roles
+      - Review site users, their account settings, account roles, project memberships, and site use history
+      - Create new user controls
   - End-user profile pages for end-webmaster to put a GUI for whatever is the purpose behind their using MiniCMS
 - 'Project' content type
   - A collection of files, memo and comments only accessible by Project members